The valuation theory of deeply ramified fields and its connection with defect extensions: Preliminaries

-\begin{lemma} In a henselian field $(K,v)$ of mixed characteristic with residue characteristic $p$ which contains a primitive $p$-th root of unity, every $1$-unit of level greater than $\frac{p}{p-1}vp$ is a $p$-th power. \end{lemma} \begin{proof} By Lemma~\ref{C}, $K$ contains an element $C$ as in that lemma.
-Take a 1-unit $u\in K$ of level greater than $\frac{p}{p-1}vp$.
+\pars The following is an easy consequence of the above. \begin{lemma} In a henselian field $(K,v)$ of mixed characteristic with residue characteristic $p$ which contains a primitive $p$-th root of unity, every $1$-unit of level strictly greater than $\frac{p}{p-1}vp$ is a $p$-th power. \end{lemma} \begin{proof} By Lemma~\ref{C}, $K$ contains an element $C$ as in that lemma.
+Take a 1-unit $u\in K$ of level strictly greater than $\frac{p}{p-1}vp$.
 Apply the above transformation to the polynomial $X^p-u$ with $\eta^p=u$.
-By our assumption on $u$ we have that $\frac{\eta^p-1}{C^p}\in\cM_K\,$.
+By our assumption on $u$ we have that $\frac{\eta^p-1} {C^p}\in\cM_K\,$.
 Hence $f_\eta(Y)$ is equivalent modulo $\cM_K[Y]$ to $Y^p-Y$, which splits in the henselian field $K$.
-Therefore, $\eta\in K$. \end{proof}
+Therefore, $\vartheta_\eta\in K$, hence $\eta\in K$. \end{proof}